deepstreamIO/ds-demo-retrospective-board/README.md

 } )
 ```

-You also got a list, which is a useful way to maintain a set of records that have things in common.
+Deepstream also has a concept of a "list", which is a useful way to maintain a set of records that have things in common.
 You can `addEntry( removeName )`, `removeEntry( recordName )` and listen to `entry-added` and `entry-removed` events.

 Let's take a look at how we can put these things together to make a board.
-We'll need a list to contain the set of all the records on the board, and whenever a card is created add it into the dom.
+We'll need a list to contain the set of all the records on the board.
+Whenever a card is created the list will notify us and we can add it into the DOM.
 Since the list is the entry point to all our records we need to use a non-random name.

 ```javascript
 // Creating a card